 - In the Master Keaton episode Love In May has a Japanese tourist have her purse and luggage snatched.
 She's targeted because she was old and a tourist.

 - In Buffy the Vampire Slayer, the alleyway behind/beside the Bronze (it's not really clear on its placement) is this with a twist.
 You're not likely to get mugged, you're likely to be an unwilling blood donor of the neck bite variety.
-One wonders why vamps still try killing people there when they know that there must be a thick layer of dust from how many of their kind have died by Buffy's hands back there.
+It's also one of Buffy's primary hunting grounds, such that one wonders why vamps still try killing people there when they know that there must be a thick layer of dust from how many of their kind have died at the Slayer's hands back there.

 - On The Beverly Hillbillies Mr. Drysdale was always on the lookout for these, because Jed & clan were too trusting to believe that anybody was trying to sucker them.

-- William Shakespeare's Timon of Athens falls under Type III: He's rich and so trusting that a bunch of syncophants gather around him, waiting for handouts.
+- William Shakespeare's Timon of Athens falls under Type III: He's rich and so trusting that a bunch of sycophants gather around him, waiting for handouts.